Captivating Ha Long Bay, Vietnam Junk Boat Cruise and Seafood Markets

 IMG_1626

-I was fortunate to return many times and never tired of observing the dream world of Vietnam’s Ha Long Bay, embracing all moods and transforming adventures through its hauntingly beautiful islands.
-I am so grateful for being in the “Bay of Descending Dragons” wake, offering me a personal healing for Vietnam war memories, transforming them into more peaceful and inspiring thoughts about Vietnam in the years to come.
+I was fortunate to return many times and never grew tired of observing the dream world of Vietnam’s Ha Long Bay.
+Overall, it’s easy to embrace all moods and transforming adventures through its hauntingly beautiful islands.
+I am so grateful for being in the “Bay of Descending Dragons” wake.
+If your travels bring you to Ha Long Bay, feel free to leave tips or suggestions below.

 Read Next!